top of page

 The most “dynamic” outcomes come from disciplined catalogs and data loops, not protocol alone.

-XML doesn’t substitute for pricing craft + process discipline.
+XML doesn’t substitute for pricing craft and process discipline.

 Net effect: protocol helps; practice decides.